Sirte: Postwar

-ISIL occupation
+IS occupation

-During the widespread chaos and civil war that followed the revolution and led to the erosion of territorial control under the General National Congress (GNC) (which had succeeded the NTC) and the new GNC (NGNC), local loyalists to the Islamic State of Iraq and the Levant (ISIL), which had previously seized the port city of Derna, launched an attack in March 2015 to capture Sirte, which was then occupied by the Libya Shield Force, an NGNC-linked militia.
-Sirte fell to ISIL loyalists in May 2015.
+During the widespread chaos and civil war that followed the revolution and led to the erosion of territorial control under the General National Congress (GNC) (which had succeeded the NTC) and the new GNC (NGNC), local loyalists to the Islamic State (IS), which had previously seized the port city of Derna, launched an attack in March 2015 to capture Sirte, which was then occupied by the Libya Shield Force, an NGNC-linked militia.
+Sirte fell to IS loyalists in May 2015.

 Following the formation of a new Tripoli-based government, the Government of National Accord (GNA), an offensive backed by the United Nations was launched in May 2016 by GNA-aligned forces, known as the Bunyan Marsous, to recapture Sirte.
-After two months of advances, pro-government forces took control of ISIL's Sirte headquarters on 10 August 2016, although pockets of ISIL resistance continued to prolong fighting through the end of the year.
+After two months of advances, pro-government forces took control of IS's Sirte headquarters on 10 August 2016, although pockets of IS resistance continued to prolong fighting through the end of the year.
 Sirte was substantially under the control of the GNA by 6 December 2016.
-A contributing factor to the recapture of the city were the over 400 airstrikes organized by the United States Africa Command against ISIL positions during the months-long battle.
-Approximately 700 Libya pro-government fighters and 2,000 ISIL loyalists died in Sirte between May and November 2016.
+A contributing factor to the recapture of the city were the over 400 airstrikes organized by the United States Africa Command against IS positions during the months-long battle.
+Approximately 700 Libya pro-government fighters and 2,000 IS loyalists died in Sirte between May and November 2016.